vaenkat/Computer_pdfs/README.md

-This repo contains all the pdf available for cs course
+This repo MOST of the pdf available for c